MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 to interact with the `OpenSees` grillage model.

 When `pyfile=` parameter is set to `True`, an executable py file will be generated instead.
-The executable py file contains all relevant OpenSees command from which when executed, creates the model instance in OpenSees which can edited and later used to perform more complex analysis.
+The executable py file contains all relevant `OpenSeesPy` command from which when executed, creates the model instance in OpenSees which can edited and later used to perform more complex analysis.
 Note that in doing so, the model instance in `OpenSees` space is not created.

 Visualize grillage model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To check that we created the model in OpenSees space, we can plot the model using ``OpenSeesPy``'s visualization module `ops_vis`.
+To check that we created the model in OpenSees space, we can plot the model using `OpenSeesPy`'s visualization module `ops_vis`.
-The *ospgrillage* module already wraps and import `OpenSeesPy`'s `ops_vis` module.
+The *ospgrillage* module already imports the `ops_vis` module.
 Therefore, one can run access `ops_vis` by running the following code line and a plot like in `Figure 2`_ will be returned:

 .. code-block:: python